 - Pour over popcorn and stir with a rubber spatula until popcorn is completely coated.

-- Place on waxed paper until cool and set up.
+- Once formed roll in more sprinkles.
+Place on parchment lined baking sheets until cool and set up.
 You may need to go back and reshape them every few minutes until they set up completely.

 Recipe adapted from Potluck Perfect, ©2018 by Courtney Lynn reprinted by permission.